Cachia36/cardswap-dapp/README.md

 - Buy cards using the custom token
 - Display card metadata graphically
 - All interactions use a local Ethereum network (Ganache)

+## Test Units
+To run the test units run this from the root directory: ```npx hardhat test test/CardMarketplace.test.js``` Test include:
+- Minting a card
+- Buying a card
+- Buying a card with not enough tokens
+- Buying own card
+- Buying nonexistent card